HAP Works with Pennsylvania Hospitals to Reduce Patient Harm

 - Support a 12 percent reduction goal in all cause 30-day readmissions through the Palliative Care Collaborative

-For additional information regarding these patient safety initiatives, please contact Lisa Lesko, director, HAP quality initiatives.
+For additional information regarding these patient safety initiatives, please contact Robert Shipp, HAP's vice president, quality and population.